 “Wayne was described to me as the guy you bring in during the last quarter, half or period of the game and you need something to spark you & your team to win.”
 Matt White, Sussex Beard Oil Merchants

-Wayne Jagoe is the Founder & CEO of Enacity, a Data Visualization Company & Customer Experience Firm that generates implementable ideas that make a difference in people’s lives increasing customer experience scores and ROI for his Clients.
+Wayne Jagoe is the Founder & CEO of ENACITY, a Customer Experience Firm that co-designs Customer Experiences for their Clients by revealing actionable insights.
 Wayne brings passion and energy to any project.

 In 1997, Wayne founded DineAid.Com, the first online Dining Guide in Atlantic Canada, [Precursor to Yelp] which was later sold to Kostuch Publication in 2003.